-For my patients with really stubborn pityrosporum folliculitis type of acne I recommend they take care to keep clothing and bedding clean.
+For my patients with really stubborn Pityrosporum folliculitis type of acne I recommend they take care to keep clothing and bedding clean.
 The main important goal is to remove the skin oils from the cloth.
-After working out it’s also important to change into dry, clean clothing so that the skin drys off quickly because the yeast organism that causes this condition loves moist, oily skin.
+After working out it's also important to change into dry, clean clothing so that the skin dries off quickly because the yeast organism that causes this condition loves moist, oily skin.

 Regarding my topical treatment success, yes, I have a very high success rate treating this condition topically, both for acute intervention and chronic management of new outbreaks.
 My 'go-to' treatment is a pyrithione zinc cleanser and an exfoliating sponge.
 I often add benzoyl peroxide cleanser too which is why the ingredient combo is in my Back Acne Kit.

 I also have my Pityrosporum Folliculitis Kit with products specifically designed for facial treatment.
 You can add the Back Acne Kit to this bundle.

 To control really stubborn cases of Pityrosporum folliculitis type of back acne though I often need to prescribe a course of oral ketoconazole.
 This is a medicine with a lot of drug interactions and of course it has a bunch of side effects too.
 Patient need to be fully informed of all this important information before choosing this therapy.
 It's also important that they have an accurate diagnosis made by their dermatologist.

 Also, there is no complete 'cure' for Pityrosporum folliculitis so we always continue topical care to maintain skin clearing.
 We still occasionally need to retreat with another course of oral ketoconazole when the skin flares up in spite of our best efforts.
 Sometimes oral tetracycline works too and if I'm using tetracycline to treat a patient's acne vulgaris we often 'kill two birds with one stone'.